Kielder Water: Hydroelectric plant

 Kielder Water is also the site of England's largest hydroelectric plant.
 It was opened by Queen Elizabeth II on 26 May 1982 and is owned by Northumbrian Water.
 In December 2005, RWE Npower Renewables bought the rights to operate the plant and sell the electricity generated by it, with a contract lasting until 2025.
 Following the takeover, the turbines were refurbished in 2005–2006, which increased the efficiency of the electricity generation.
 Controls were also updated, so that the plant can be operated from Dolgarrog in Wales.

 The plant generates electricity using dual turbines which produce six megawatts of electricity.
 This comes from a combination of a 5.5 MW Kaplan turbine, which generates electricity when water release takes place, and a 500 kW Francis turbine that generates constantly from the compensation flow of water from the reservoir into the North Tyne.
 This gives the reservoir an average production of 20,000 MWh of electricity per year, a saving of 8,500 tonnes of carbon dioxide per year compared to fossil fuel based methods of generation.

+In popular culture

+The area appears in the 2025 post-apocalyptic film 28 Years Later.